eclipse/ecf/README.md

 ECF has an API called 'filetransfer' that is depended upon by the [Eclipse platform](https://github.com/eclipse-platform)

 ## ECF Github Organization
-In addition to this repo, ECF also has an [ECF Organization with a number of other repos](https://github.com/ECF) containing Remote Services distribution and discovery providers (e.g. grpc, etcd discovery, hazelcast, others).
-Most of these repos provide distribution or discovery providers that depend upon the core implementation provided by this repo.
+ECF  has an [organization with a number of other repos](https://github.com/ECF) containing Remote Services distribution and discovery providers (e.g. grpc, etcd discovery, hazelcast, JMS, JGroups, xmlrpc-based distribution providers, examples, others).
+Most of these repos provide distribution or discovery providers that depend upon the core remote services/RSA implementation provided by this repo.

 ## Wiki
 See the [ECF Wiki](https://wiki.eclipse.org/Eclipse_Communication_Framework_Project) for examples, tutorials, other documentation, as well as plans for future releases.